paesanilab/MBX/README.md

 - FFTW libraries
 - GSL libraries [optional, needed only for normal_modes executable]
 - MPI compilers [optional, needed only for LAMMPS]
-- Read the entire README before doing anything
+- Read the entire README before doing anything!

 ### Setup
 The home directory of MBX will be referred to as `$MBX_HOME`.
 You must set this environment variable, which can be done with the following command if the home directory of MBX is the current directory: